maina-david/elevator-app/README.md

 ### API Endpoints

+**Note: Ensure that the `Accept: application/json` header is included in all API requests.**

-The Laravel Elevator App exposes the following API endpoints:
+The Elevator App exposes the following API endpoints:

-- `POST /register` - Register a new user.
+- `POST /api/register` - Register a new user.
-- `POST /login` - Authenticate a user.
+- `POST /api/login` - Authenticate a user.

-Authenticated routes (require the Accept: application/json header):
+Authenticated routes:

-- `POST /create-building` - Create a building with elevators.
+- `POST /api/create-building` - Create a building with elevators.
-- `GET /list-buildings` - List buildings with elevators.
+- `GET /api/list-buildings` - List buildings with elevators.
-- `POST /{building}/create-elevator` - Create an elevator for a building.
+- `POST /api/{building}/create-elevator` - Create an elevator for a building.
-- `POST /call-elevator/{elevator}` - Call an elevator.
+- `POST /api/call-elevator/{elevator}` - Call an elevator.

 ### Request Payloads